 Honey alone with water can be used for nighttime cough relief.
 Add a teaspoon or two of honey to warm water to sip on to help relieve a nagging cough before bedtime.

-pot filled with water and apple pears
+A white pot filled with water and apple pears

-Looking for More Immune Boosting Recipes?
+Looking for More Soothing Recipes?

 Apple Pear (also referred to Asian Pear, Asian Apple Pear and Japanese Apple Pears) can be steamed with honey to make a delicious tasting homemade sore throat and cough remedy